4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 If a bond is required and a surety bond is used, then a registration will not be issued before receipt of a letter from the surety company certifying a bond has been issued to the applicant.

-3. The Group Manager will:
+3. The group manager will:

-4. Forward to Cincinnati Exam CCP the Form 2363 so the Form 637 Indicator may be added to IDRS.
-Refer to IRM 4.24.24.5.1, Procedures to Post or Delete the Form 637 Indicator on BMF, for additional guidance.
+4. Forward Form 2363 to Cincinnati Exam CCP to have the Form 637 indicator added in IDRS.
+Refer to IRM 4.24.24.5.1, for additional guidance.

 7. Close the case off ERCS.

-1. Meets all of the applicable registration tests.
+1. Met all the applicable registration tests.
 Refer to IRM 4.24.2.3.1 and IRM 4.24.2.4.1 for more detailed guidance.

-2. Complies with the terms and conditions of registration under Treas.
-Reg.
-48.4101-1(h).
+2. Complied with the terms and conditions of registration, refer to IRM 4.24.23.7.5(2).

-5. For continued registrations, the excise examiner will:
+5. For continued registrations, the examiner must:

 1. Complete Form 13499-C with recommendation, summary of registration tests performed, reason for recommendation and any follow-up actions, if applicable.

-3. Prepare and upload Letter 3696, including a follow up date, if applicable.
+3. Prepare and upload Letter 3696, including a follow-up date, if applicable.

-6. The Group Manager will:
+6. The group manager will:

 6. Close the case off ERCS.